mattdns1006/rbgcraft/README.md

 Setup program configuration:
 * Keybind fish action to 9, or change ```KEY_LOOKUP``` in the [config](fishing/config.py).
 * Set up screen size, or change ```PIX_X``` and ```PIX_Y```, in the [config](fishing/config.py).
 Defaults to 2560 x 1080.
+* Optionally configure speaker to listen to for fish sounds using ```SPEAKER_ID``` in [config](fishing/config.py).
+Uses system default speaker by default.
+Ensure game sound is coming from the same speaker.
+This allows the user to e.g. listen to music on a different speaker whilst fishing.

 The package can then be installed as follows:
 ```commandline